SquareMeal Review of

 The Little Fish Market

 The Little Fish Market is proof positive that good things really do come in small packages.
-Hidden down a nondescript Hove side street, this teeny but terrific fish restaurant is owned by the fittingly named Duncan Ray – a former chef from The Fat Duck, who creates seriously refined food in a tiny basement kitchen.
-The menu is a constantly evolving affair dictated by the catch from the local boats, but expect exquisitely presented dishes packed with flavour: lobster risotto with orange and basil, for instance, followed by turbot with cockles, clams and bouillabaisse sauce or sea bream with baby gem, tomato and sea herbs.
-Desserts are a highlight, witness strawberries ‘n’ cream or poached pear with gingerbread ice cream.
-At £55 for five courses, this isn’t a cheap night out by Brighton standards, but the service (from just one waiter) is superb and the concise wine list is a good match for the fish.
+Hidden down a nondescript Hove side street, this teeny but terrific fish restaurant is owned by the fittingly named Duncan Ray – a former chef from The Fat Duck, who creates seriously refined food in a tiny basement kitchen, while his sidekick Rob takes care of FOH “in the best possible way”.
+The fixed-price tasting menu is a constantly evolving affair dictated by the catch from the local boats, although diners can expect “magnificent” dishes packed with flavour: red mullet with rosemary, for instance, followed by black bream with wild garlic and pickled mushrooms or halibut with asparagus and caviar.
+Desserts are a highlight, witness chocolate délice or a combo of salted caramel, banana and vanilla.
+At £65 for five courses, this isn’t a cheap night out by Brighton standards, but the service (from just one waiter) is superb and the concise wine list is a good match for the fish.
 Book early, especially for weekends: tables often get snapped up weeks in advance.

 SquareMeal’s Best Restaurants in the UK 2017 is compiled using votes from our annual survey, last conducted in spring 2017.
 Thousands of readers took part and the results were moderated by SquareMeal’s editor and his nationwide team of professional reviewers.
 The UK survey does not include any restaurants in London.
 Click here for the full list of SquareMeal’s Best Restaurants in the UK.